The best early Prime Day deals for 2023 | Engadget

 Apple AirPods Pro (2nd gen)

 Apple's second-generation AirPods Pro are back on sale for $200, which is $50 off their usual rate and a record low.
-These remain the best true wireless earbuds for Apple lovers, even though the company didn't overhaul their design with the latest update.
-All of the new features are under the hood, with Apple noticeably improving sound quality, noise cancellation and transparency mode.
+These remain the best true wireless earbuds for Apple lovers, even though the company didn't drastically overhaul the design with this latest model.
+Most of the new features are under the hood, with Apple noticeably improving the pair's sound quality, noise cancellation and transparency mode.

 Samsung Pro Plus microSD card

-The 128GB version of Samsung's latest Pro Plus microSD card is down to a new low of $13.
-That's $6 off its MSRP.
-If you need more space, the 512GB model is within a few cents of its best price at $43.52.
+The 256GB version of Samsung's latest Pro Plus microSD card is down to a new low of $20.
+That's $10 off its MSRP.
+If you need more space, the 512GB model is within a couple dollars of its best price at $43.52.
 The Pro Plus is the top pick in our guide to the best microSD cards, as it finished at or near the top of all of our sequential and random speed tests.
-It also comes with a 10-year warranty.
+It's also backed by a 10-year warranty.

 Apple iPad (9th gen)